Managing metadata to improve information findability

 Key requirements

-Metataxis, along with our partner, Pingar, were approached by the client.
-As experts in document management, records management and auto classification, we were requested to identify if, and subsequently, how much auto classification was required to address their document findability challenges.
+Metataxis, along with our technical partner, Pingar, were approached by the client.
+As experts in document management, records management and information architecture, we were asked to explore and to identify if, and subsequently, how much, auto classification was required to address their document findability issues.
 We were also asked to highlight the resourcing implications of implementing and managing an auto classification tool for the business, as well as defining the criteria for success.

 The Metataxis and Pingar approach

-Working closely with the customer’s internal project team, made up of representatives from information management records and IT, Metataxis commenced with an assessment of the existing taxonomies in place.
+Working closely with the customer’s internal project team, made up of representatives from information management, records management and IT, Metataxis commenced with an assessment of the existing taxonomies in place.

 The project highlighted the need to introduce a clear findability strategy so the project team could develop new taxonomies accordingly, as well as build appropriate rules, to get the most out of their new EDRMS.
-Metataxis produced a detailed and informative report featuring a series of clear recommendations to help the client succeed with improving document classification and findability.
+Metataxis produced a detailed and informative report featuring a series of clear recommendations to help the client succeed with improving document classification and findability, as well as providing the foundation for exploring wider AI-initiatives.

 We also provided thorough testing documentation, including guidance on the use of the Pingar auto classification tool, Discovery One, and general rule-building to ensure the client could make best use of this powerful tool.